The Board of Management (BOM) for 2018 is:

 Neil moved to Margaret River with his wife and two children in August 2014 after 18 years living and working Sydney.

-Frank was elected in 2016 and has lived permanently in Margaret River since 2012 with his wife Pamela, a former State Government Director of Human Resources.
-He is a former Australian Regular Army and Reserve Officer completing his service as a Brigadier.
+Frank was elected to the Board of Management in 2016 and has lived permanently in Margaret River since 2012 with his wife Pamela, a former State Government Director of Human Resources.
+He is a former Australian Regular Army and Reserve Officer, completing his service as a Brigadier.
 He is a graduate of the Australian Army Command and Staff College and the Joint Services Staff College.
 He received a BA (Mil) from the University of New South Wales in 1972 and holds a Graduate Diploma in Strategic Studies.
-He served in regimental, staff and training appointments throughout Australia, in the USA and as the Head of Australian Defence Staff in Papua New Guinea, for which he was awarded a Conspicuous Service Cross in the 1996 Australia Day honours list.
+He served in regimental, staff and training appointments throughout Australia, in the USA and as the Head of Australian Defence Staff in Papua New Guinea, for which he was awarded a Conspicuous Service Cross (CSC) in the 1996 Australia Day honours list.

 Frank entered local government after his military service and held the positions of Chief Executive Officer at the Town of Kwinana (four years) and City of Perth (ten years).